Trace cohomology revisited: Preliminaries

 \section{Preliminaries}

-The basics of non-commutative algebraic geometry can be found in a survey by [Stafford \& van ~den ~Bergh 2001] \cite{StaVdb1}.
+An excellent survey of noncommutative algebraic geometry is written by [Stafford \& van ~den ~Bergh 2001] \cite{StaVdb1}.
 For an introduction to the $C^*$-algebras and their $K$-theory we refer the reader to [Murphy 1990] \cite{M} and [Blackadar 1986] \cite{B}, respectively.
 The Serre $C^*$-algebras were defined in \cite{Nik1} and the trace cohomology in \cite{Nik2}.
+The Weil's Conjectures were introduced in [Weil 1949] \cite{Wei1}.